Function Reference

 rangestringA1 notation of the range.
 Accepts array literal for multiple ranges.

-💡 ISBGCOLOR lets you sum values from a different column: =SUMPRODUCT(ISBGCOLOR("A1:A100","C1")*B1:B100) — background color check on A, sum values from B. SUMBACKGROUNDCOLOR can only sum the matching cells' own values.
+Background color check in column A, sum values from column B — unlike SUMBACKGROUNDCOLOR, which can only sum the matching cells' own values.

 AVERAGEBACKGROUNDCOLOR